Wayne Williams, Prosecuting Attorney

 Procedure for Reporting to Prosecutor’s Office

-Upon receipt of the check(s) from your bank, return a completed bad check complaint form and the original or legal copy of bad check showing the reason for dishonor by the bank to our office.
+Complete a bad check complaint form , and then provide our office with that and the original or legal copy of the bad check(s) showing the reason for dishonor by the bank.

-Our office will then mail a letter to the writer of the bad check writer in attempt to collect.
+Our office will then mail a letter to the writer of the bad check in attempt to collect.
 If we do not receive a response, we will make every effort to pursue prosecution.
 Not all checks are appropriate for prosecution.
 Each check will be considered on a case by case basis.

 Requirements for Prosecution